shriramms-mec/Web_Dev_Projects/Kerala/README.md

-## This a very minimal website created using HTML5, CSS3 & JS.
+## This a very minimal responsive website design created using HTML5, CSS3 & JS.